 In connection with our Business Combination, we entered into the Investor Rights Agreement with the Principal Shareholders, and the other parties thereto (collectively, the "Holders") pursuant to which the Holders are entitled to request that we register the Holders' shares on a registration statement on one or more occasions in the future, which registrations may in certain circumstances be "shelf registrations."
 The Holders will also be entitled to participate in certain of our registered offerings, subject to the restrictions in the Investor Rights Agreement.
 We will pay certain of the Holders' expenses in connection with the Holders' exercise of these rights.
-The registration rights described in this paragraph apply to (i) shares of our common stock held by the Holders, (ii) any of our warrants or any shares of common stock issued or issuable upon the exercise thereof and (iii) any of our equity securities (or that of our subsidiaries) issued or issuable with respect to the common stock described in clauses (i) and (ii) with respect to any dividend, distribution, recapitalization, reorganization, or certain other corporate transactions.
-These registration rights are also for the benefit of any subsequent holder of Registrable Securities (as defined in the Investor Rights Agreement); provided that any particular securities will cease to be Registrable Securities when: (i) a registration statement with respect to the sale of such securities shall have become effective under the Securities Act and such securities shall have been sold, transferred, disposed of or exchanged in accordance with such registration statement; (ii) such securities shall have been otherwise transferred, new certificates for such securities not bearing a legend restricting further transfer shall have been delivered by us and subsequent public distribution of such securities shall not require registration under the Securities Act; (iii) such securities shall have ceased to be outstanding; (iv) such securities have been sold without registration pursuant to Rule 144 promulgated under the Securities Act (or any successor rule promulgated thereafter by the SEC); or (v) such securities have been sold to, or through, a broker, dealer or underwriter in a public distribution or other public securities transaction.
+The registration rights described in this paragraph apply to (i) shares of our common stock held by the Holders, (ii) any of our warrants or any shares of common stock issued or issuable upon the exercise thereof and (iii) any of our equity securities (or that of our subsidiaries) issued or issuable with respect to the common stock described in clauses (i) and (ii) with respect to any dividend, distribution, recapitalization, recganization, or certain other corporate transactions.
+These registration rights are also for the benefit of any subsequent holder of Registrable Securities (as defined in the Investor Rights Agreement); provided that any particular securities will cease to be Registrable Securities when: (i) a registration statement with respect to the sale of such securities shall have been effective under the Securities Act and such securities for such securities not bearing a legend restricting further transfer shall have been delivered by us and subsequent public distribution of such securities shall not require registration under the Securities Act (or any successor rule promulgated thereafter by the SEC); or (v) such securities have been sold to, or through, a broker, dealer or underwriter in a public distribution or other public securities have been sold to, or through, a broker, dealer or underwriter in a public distribution or other pub